mozilla/fx-private-relay/docs/dependency-updates.md

 We skip non-LTS versions (such as 5.0.0 and 5.1.0).
 Use the comment `@dependabot ignore this minor version` to close the PR and avoid new updates for that series.

+### django-debug-toolbar

+This package is development-only, and updates are generally safe to merge.
+To test, update the package, start the server, and load `/emails/wrapped_email_test` locally.
+The toolbar will be on the right side of the page, either expanded or minimized as "DjDT" in the upper right corner.